The NCAA Foreign Tour Rule: One International Trip Every Four Years

-What exactly does the NCAA allow?
+What does the NCAA allow?

 In practical terms, this means: